sbl-sdsc/mmtf-pyspark/docs/WindowsInstallation.rst

 -------------

 The following libraries and tools are required to install mmtfPyspark.
-Except for Java, you need to choose an installation directory, for example your home directory ``C:\Users\USER_NAME``.
+Choose an installation directory, for example your home directory ``C:\Users\USER_NAME``.
 This directory is a placeholder for a location of your choice.

 Install Git
 -----------